 Exempt research involves low-risk studies, federally funded or supported, that meet criteria specified by federal regulations.
 Examples include online surveys, interviews and focus groups, and research on education or curricula.

 Expedited research includes studies, federally funded or supported, that meet specific categories in the federal regulations and involve no greater than minimal risk.
 Expedited review procedures allow the IRB to review without convening a full IRB meeting.
 Examples include analysis of non-invasive collection of biospecimens, MRI studies, creating a data registry or repository for future studies, or minimal risk behavioral interventions.

 Full-board studies are those that do not qualify for any of four categories above.
 These studies are reviewed at convened board meetings.
-KU Medical Center IRB meetings occur four times monthly.
+KU Medical Center IRB meetings occur six times monthly.

 Two charts provide additional help to select the appropriate application form:

-- KU Medical Center faculty or staff members can access the system using their KU Medical Center username and password.
+- myIRB is part of the myResearch suite.
+KU Medical Center personnel access the system using KU Medical Center single sign on.

-- For individuals affiliated with KU Medical Center research, but not an employee or student at the University, please contact your principal investigator (PI).
-The Account Requestor list by KU Medical Center Department will help the PI identify your contact to request an account.
+- For individuals affiliated with KU Medical Center research, but not an employee or student at the University, please contact your Principal Investigator (PI).
+The Account Requestor list will help the PI identify your contact to request an account.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law that provides safeguards that protect patient privacy.
 HIPAA requirements are tailored to the type of research and may affect data collection, data sharing, recruitment, informed consent, and collaborations with external entities.